U Turn (2016 film): Plot

 Later Rachana tries to confront the homeless man for the injuries in the fly-over.
 Meanwhile, she sees two young men violate the U-Turn and reports it to Nayak.
-Nayak locks them up in an old Police lock-up to save them.
+Nayak locks them up in an old police lock-up to save their lives.
 But they start fighting and eventually die under the nose of the police.

 With no way of finding the real cause of the death of the culprits, Rachana herself takes the wrong u-turn and waits for something to happen.
-The one who has been killing the culprits is a woman named Maya, because she and her daughter Aarna died in an accident due to the concrete roadblocks that were moved by the culprits in order to make way for their u-turn.
+The one who has been killing the culprits is a ghost named Maya, because she and her daughter Aarna died in an accident due to the concrete roadblocks that were moved by the culprits in order to make way for their u-turn.
 Using her supernatural powers, Maya tries to kill Rachana as well.
 But Rachana promises to find the person who was responsible for Maya's death.
 Maya agrees.
 Rachana, with the help of Nayak, tries to find the person who moved the blocks on the day of Maya's accident.
-They find out the phone number and address of the guy who moved the block.
+They find out the phone number and address of the person who moved the block.
 Rachana writes this on a balloon and leaves it on the flyover for Maya to find.
 She then invites her boyfriend Aditya for dinner.

-During dinner she tries to call the number she found out earlier.
+During dinner, Rachana tries to call the number she found earlier.
 It turns out to be Aditya's work mobile number.
-Devastated she confronts Aditya and informs him that due to his negligence a mother and daughter lost their lives.
+Devastated, she confronts Aditya and informs him that due to his negligence a mother and daughter lost their lives.
 Aditya says it was not him who made the U-turn.
 He merely exchanged his bike with his friend.
-In the final twist, it is revealed that the guy who moved the block was Maya's own husband.
-Maya's ghost is waiting in Aditya's house to kill him when Maya's husband whom Rachna has informed about the events turns up and explains to Maya that it was because of him that they lost their lives.
+In the final twist, it is revealed that the man who moved the block was Maya's own husband.
+Maya's ghost is waiting in Aditya's house to kill him when Maya's husband whom Rachana has informed about the events turns up and explains to Maya that it was because of him that they lost their lives.
 He then tries to commit suicide by jumping from the balcony.
 Maya's ghost saves him and tells him that his punishment is to suffer in this world without his wife and daughter.